-Barcelona’s Mobile World Congress is the telecommunications industry’s annual showcase and conference.
+Mobile World Congress in Barcelona is the telecommunications industry’s annual showcase.

-Apple wasn’t at MWC 2016, but every other technology company worth talking about was at the show.
-This makes it an ideal place to get a taste of where technology is heading.
+This makes it an ideal place to get a taste of where telecommunications is heading.

 Phone innovation stalls

-In almost every case, the changes were incremental with phone makers refining their wares.
+In almost every case, the changes for 2016 were incremental with phone makers refining their wares.

 Samsung, the world’s largest phone maker, used Mobile World Congress to launch the Galaxy S7 and S7 Edge models.
-Launch razzmatazz aside, there’s something tired and stale about the Galaxy S range.
+Launch razzmatazz aside, there’s something tired and stale about the Galaxy S range this time around.
 The phones offer little that’s new or exciting.

 That doesn’t mean existing Samsung users won’t want to upgrade.